cartesi/docs/cartesi-rollups/development/retrieve-outputs.md

 Let's look at how a Cartesi dApp has its Advance request **calculating and returning the first 5 multiples of a given number**.

-We will send the output to the rollup server as a notice
+We will send the output to the rollup server as a notice.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';